 We shot, edited and color graded “Worn Across America,” and we knew how we wanted viewers to feel.
-Color is so important in establishing mood, and I take a different approach than most filmmakers.
+Color is essential in establishing mood, and I take a different approach than most filmmakers.

 The Importance Of Color Grading In Your Film

 I color grade before editing.
-It inspires me, and I often end up going in a different editing direction than originally planned.
-Red Giant is my number one grading software, but whatever color grading tool you use, try adjusting the color first next time you start post on a project.
+It inspires me, and I often end up going in a different editing direction than initially planned.
+Red Giant is my number one grading software, but whatever color grading tool you use, try adjusting the color first the next time you start posting on a project.

 How often are you using selective color correction?
 Isolating a color is helpful when grading with baked-in and crunchy DSLR footage.
-I find that DSLR cameras have high saturated reds in particular, and by selectively color correcting, they’re a lot easier to adjust.
+DSLR cameras have high saturated reds, and selectively color correcting makes them much easier to adjust.

 We did this on an Australian government lifestyle video, “Love Pittwater – The Beach.”
 We used a Sony F55 and a Sony A7S to shoot and Colorista to grade, and the final cut came out beautifully.

-Shooting backstage in low lighting was definitely a challenge, and it made for a lot of noise.
-There was also a time crunch, but Denoiser was able to clean it up enough for broadcast in no time.
-The difference a good noise remover can make in footage is astounding.
+Shooting backstage in low lighting was challenging, making a lot of noise.
+There was also a time crunch, but Denoiser could clean it up enough for broadcast in no time.
+The difference a good noise remover can make in the footage is astounding.

 About Filthy Look Films

-Mick Jones is the founder and cinematographer of Filthy Look Films, an Australian-based production house with an emphasis on professional work, exceptional quality and a great relationship with clientele.
-It produces television productions, web series, music videos and commercial and corporate campaigns with a no-fear attitude every step of the way and has worked on spots for BBC & 7 Network, The History Channel, Wrangler Asia-Pacific among many other notable names.
-For more on Filthy Look Films, please visit http://www.filthylookfilms.com/.
+Mick Jones is the founder and cinematographer of Filthy Look Films, an Australian-based production house emphasizing professional work, exceptional quality, and a great relationship with clientele.
+It produces television productions, web series, music videos, and commercial and corporate campaigns with a no-fear attitude every step.
+It has worked on spots for BBC & 7 Network, The History Channel, and Wrangler Asia-Pacific, among many other notable names.
+For more info, check out Filthy Look Films.